aurelienpierreeng/ansel-website/content/support.md

 {{% /card %}}
 {{% /row %}}

-## Developper support
+## Developer support

-If you are considering joining forces for dev and debug, here is how I work.
+If you are considering joining forces for development and debugging, here is how I work.

 {{% row %}}
 {{% card title="Guidelines" icon="code-branch" %}}